novak2000/yotta-embeddings/README.md

 Model is based on [MiniLM-L12-H384-uncased](https://huggingface.co/microsoft/MiniLM-L12-H384-uncased) and can be found on [huggingface](https://huggingface.co/djovak/yotta-embeddings).

-Idea of the project was to replicate results of opensource SOTA models of same size with limited resources.
+Idea of the project was to replicate results of opensource SOTA models of the same size with limited resources.
 Training was done on 4xV100 GPU server(sponsored by [yottaanswers.com](http://yottaanswers.com)).

 To enable big enough batch size for contrastive learning, few techniques were used:
 - casting model to fp16